Configuration

 tests or relocatable installs.

-$HOME/.splashboard/├── settings.toml # [general], [theme]├── home.dashboard.toml # ambient splash├── project.dashboard.toml # repo-root splash when the repo ships no config├── trust.toml # trust store (auto-managed)├── cache/ # per-widget cache└── store/ # ReadStore filesPer-directory dashboards stay in the repo as either:
+$HOME/.splashboard/├── settings.toml # [general], [theme]├── secrets.toml # tokens / env vars exported at startup├── home.dashboard.toml # ambient splash├── project.dashboard.toml # repo-root splash when the repo ships no config├── trust.toml # trust store (auto-managed)├── cache/ # per-widget cache└── store/ # ReadStore filesPer-directory dashboards stay in the repo as either:

 ./.splashboard/dashboard.toml./.splashboard.toml